noahlandis/WizardSupplyCo/docs/DesignDoc.md

 ​
 ## Executive Summary
 ​
-Introducing Wizbiz (development codename), a captivating web application that transports the wonderful world of magical commerce into the digital age.
-Wizbiz offers users a spellbinding platform to explore and acquire a wide array of magical items, from wands to brooms, and everything in between.
+Introducing Sorcerer's Supply Co. (development codename), a captivating web application that transports the wonderful world of magical commerce into the digital age.
+Sorcerer's Supply Co. offers users a spellbinding platform to explore and acquire a wide array of magical items, from wands to brooms, and everything in between.

-In its present iteration, Wizbiz allows users to effortlessly create an account, peruse the diverse selection of magical items, and add desired products to their cart.
+In its present iteration, Sorcerer's Supply Co. allows users to effortlessly create an account, peruse the diverse selection of magical items, and add desired products to their cart.
 Moreover, the application's owner possesses the ability to enrich the store's inventory by adding new items, as well as editing or deleting existing offerings as needed.

 Built using Angular and TypeScript for the front-end, our eStore is easy to navigate and visually appealing, thanks to the Angular Material UI component library.
 Customers can browse through our collection of magical items effortlessly and enjoy a smooth shopping experience.